frob/frob.github.com/content/posts/2015-10-25-add-an-api-to-your-jekyll-blog.md

 ```

-With this snippit (added for convenience) we get most of the way there.
+With this snippet (added for convenience) we get most of the way there.
 My plan is to modify it a bit.

 ## What I would do, or the not so easy way